Modulo di richiesta informazioni

 (Information request form)

-(Reference Office: D.G.IT. – DESK IV)
+(Reference Office: D.G.IT. – Office II and Protection Unit)

 Citizens permanently residing abroad and registered with AIRE, who temporarily return to Italy, shall pay regional rates and fees for all healthcare services, including emergencies.
 However, in the case of Italian citizens registered with AIRE, holders of pensions provided by Italian social security institutions or Italian emigrants (born in Italy), urgent hospital services are provided free of charge for a maximum period of 90 days per calendar year, if they have no insurance coverage of their own.
 In order to obtain urgent hospital services, a declaration in lieu of affidavit shall be signed stating – in addition to their emigrant status (certified by date, place of birth in Italy, residence abroad and Italian citizenship) – that they have no public or private health insurance coverage.

-Italian citizens who transfer their residence to a State with which there is no agreement in force with Italy lose their right to healthcare paid for by the National Health Service and shall therefore make their own arrangements, according to the terms and conditions provided for by the country of destination.
+Italian citizens who move their residence to a State with which there is no agreement in force with Italy lose their right to healthcare paid by the National Health Service and shall therefore make their own arrangements, according to the terms and conditions provided for by the country of destination.